 - Respect for one’s property and the property of others, including public property.

-In accepting admission to University of Lynchburg, a student agrees to learn and abide by all College policies and procedures.
-Upon participation in an activity to begin one’s first academic session or semester at University of Lynchburg (e.g., check-in, Hornet Days, January orientation, or class attendance), an admitted applicant is considered a student.
-From this point of matriculation through degree completion (or withdrawal from the College), any report of alleged misconduct may be addressed as a violation of the University of Lynchburg Honor and Student Conduct Codes, even if the student was temporarily not taking class at the time of the incident (e.g., during leaves of absence or holiday and summer breaks).
-The Honor and Student Conduct Codes apply to students’ behavior on campus, within the city of Lynchburg, in the surrounding counties of Amherst, Appomattox, Bedford, and Campbell, and anywhere when participating in a College program/event or acting in the capacity of a University of Lynchburg student.
+In accepting admission to the University of Lynchburg, a student agrees to learn and abide by all University policies and procedures.
+Upon participation in an activity to begin one’s first academic session or semester at the University of Lynchburg (e.g., check-in, Hornet Days, orientation, or class attendance), an admitted applicant is considered a student.
+From this point of matriculation through the awarding of a diploma (or withdrawal from the University), any report of alleged misconduct may be addressed as a violation of the University’s Honor and Student Conduct Codes, even if the student was temporarily not taking class at the time of the incident (e.g., during leaves of absence or holiday and summer breaks).
+The Honor and Student Conduct Codes apply to students’ behavior on campus, within the city of Lynchburg, in the surrounding counties of Amherst, Appomattox, Bedford, and Campbell, and anywhere when participating in a University program/event or acting in the capacity of a University of Lynchburg student.

-University of Lynchburg’s Honor and Students Conduct Codes and Regulations, including disciplinary procedures, are not criminal or civil proceedings, but rather, internal administrative processes for review and address of violations of institutional policies.
-Criminal or civil rules of evidence are not applicable to College proceedings.
+The University of Lynchburg’s Honor and Student Conduct Codes and Regulations, including disciplinary procedures, are not criminal or civil proceedings, but rather, internal administrative processes for review and address of violations of institutional policies.
+Criminal or civil rules of evidence are not applicable to University proceedings.

 Respect for Laws